 PRESENTATION OF THE REPORT: “Catalytic capital investment as an enabler of affordable rental and cooperative housing in Central and South-Eastern Europe”

-MOBA and partnering organisations are pleased to invite you to the first presentation of the report “Catalytic capital investment as an enabler of affordable rental and cooperative housing in Central and South-Eastern Europe” on the 29th of March 2023 at 15.00 CET, online
+MOBA and partnering organisations organised the first presentation of the report “Catalytic capital investment as an enabler of affordable rental and cooperative housing in Central and South-Eastern Europe” on the 29th of March 2023 at 15.00 CET, online

 This Research Report looks at the potential of catalytic capital investments in the housing sector of Central and South-Eastern Europe (CSEE), and more specifically in eight countries of this region – Bosnia and Herzegovina, Bulgaria, Czechia, Croatia, Hungary, Northern Macedonia, Serbia, Slovenia.
 The countries were selected to reflect diversity in terms of EU membership, size and economic development.
 The report brings much-needed input for cooperative housing developments in the CSEE region.
 Furthermore, it provides key information for the future development of MOBA Housing SCE and its financial mechanism MOBA Accelerator.